liangk7/CarND-Term1-Project3/writeup_report.md

 #### Dataset creation
 The creation of a dataset is performed using the **simulator** (referenced in sources).
-To acquire a set of images that encompasses a wide range of sample data, I drove the entire track, in both directions, bearing left and right along the borders.
+To acquire a set of images that encompasses a wide range of sample data, I drove the entire track, in both directions, bearing left and right along the borders near large gradients (water and dirt paths).

 ![alt text][image3]